retrosnob/retrosnob.github.io/pythonbook.md

 Thonny tips:
 If your program hangs, use the red Stop button to halt it.
 You can clear the shell by right-clicking on it and choosing Clear.
-Thonny has an "assistant" that warns you of
+Thonny has an "assistant" that warns you of various things.
+I find it annoying.
+You can disable it in Tools, Options, Assistant....
+Python has a debugger built in.
+In my opinion, the default settin

 # Variables and data types